Five Dollar Friday with The Singing Nurse health songs for healthy living.

 One health song in particular is a hand washing song for preschoolers called “Rubba Dub Dub”.
 The tune is an echo song, it is easy to sing, the hand motions are simple, it’s tested and true and the kids love the lively beat.
 I was blessed by my daughter Hannah who created an animation of my song as a Christmas gift.

-I just completed a lesson plan with activities and discussion points that integrates my hand washing song.
-The basic health lesson is complete with a germ game and several project options, lyrics with hand motions and more.
+We have our favorite fun filled hand washing animation and lesson plan with activities and discussion points that integrates my hand washing song.
+The simple to use health lesson is complete with a germ game and several project options, lyrics with hand motions and more.

-“Rubba Dub, Dub”, as well as other health tunes can be downloaded at my website.
-Check it all out, sign up via my contact page to receive news when my animated dental song and completed lesson plan book is finished.
+“Rubba Dub, Dub”, as well as other health tunes can be downloaded at the Music for Children page.
+Check it all out, sign up via my contact page to receive news when my animated dental song is complete.

 Thanks to a new friend Deborah Stewart who encouraged me to reach out to her circle of early childhood educators with my educational health songs.
 I found her and her website, Teach Preschool via twitter.